My project

 The project module allows you to view and enter general information about the project you are working on.

+To edit the data, you need at least a basic licence.
+The free licence gives you the right to read only.
 If you find that the application does not retain what you edit in the forms, you probably have a free licence.

 Project description